-If you are looking for a timeless yet chic decor style for your bathroom, starting with a neutral color scheme like white and gray is an easy solution.
-Not only does it allow for a lot of room for error (gray always matches with other grays, and with white), but it's also understated, which means that other elements of your decor can take precedence.
+If you are looking for a timeless yet chic decor style for your bathroom, starting with a neutral color scheme such as white and gray is an easy solution.
+Not only does it allow for a lot of room for error (gray always matches with other grays and white), but it's also understated, which means that other elements of your decor can take precedence.

 If you want to feature a stunning freestanding tub or bring attention to the large windows or alcove corner, gray and white will allow you to do that.
 The white keeps the space light enough, while gray adds some movement.